LL-Pengfei/CS1010-AY1819S1-Personal/docs/05-first-c.md

 }
 ```

+For most practical purposes in CS1010, a (signed) `long` suffices.
+We introduce the notion of `signed` vs. `unsigned` for your information so that you know what they are when you come across them in others source code.
+Mixing `signed` and `unsigned` can lead to subtle bugs in your code.
+As such, _we will only use signed `long` for CS1010_.
+You may choose to use them appropriately in other context, especially for embedded system or low-level programming.

 !!! note "Unsigned Real Numbers?"
     There are no `unsigned` versions of `float` and `double`.
 To understand the reason, we have to go further into how floating points numbers are represented in bits.
 That is a topic for another module.

 #### `stdint.h`

-Since the number of bits for `int`, `long`, and `long long` could defer, in order to write a C program that is portable (i.e., works on different platforms, architecture, operating systems), we have two options:
+Since the number of bits for `int`, `long`, and `long long` could differ, in order to write a C program that is portable (i.e., works on different platforms, architecture, operating systems), we have two options:

 - Do not write a program that assumes a specific number of bits is used for a certain type, or
 - Use the type defined in the header file `stdint.h`: `int8_t`, `uint8_t`, `int16_t`, `uint16_t`, `int32_t`, `uint32_t`, `int64_t`, `uint64_t`.
 The suffix `_t` is a convention to indicate that this is a customized type (more on this in later units).
 The prefix `u` indicates that the type is an unsigned type.
 The numbers `8`, `16`, `32`, and `64` indicate the number of bits for each type.
 Thus, `uint32_t` is guaranteed to be of size 32 bits, and can hold unsigned integer values from $0$ to $2^32-1$.